AqwamCreates/DataPredict-Tutorials-Source-Codes/README.md

 DataPredict’s and MatrixL’s libraries terms and conditions apply due to source code containing these libraries.
-You can view it [here](https://aqwamcreates.github.io/DataPredict/TermsAndConditions.html).
+You can view it [here](https://aqwamcreates.github.io/DataPredict/TermsAndConditions.html) and [here](https://aqwamcreates.github.io/MatrixL/TermsAndConditions.html).